bkamen/CarND4/writeup.md

 The method used consists of using single channels of 3 color spaces plus the sobel gradient calculation in x direction.
 A combination of the used for the output image.

+The images are first undistorted.
+Then a gamma correction if 0.3 is done to have more seperation of the lines and the tarmac.

 Of the BGR color space the R and G channels are used.
 Lane lines always have R components as well as G components (usually white or yellow lines).
 To not run into the issue to also have a yellowish tarmac included an elementwise matrix multiplication of R and G channel is performed to only catch pixels that have both components ('image_transform.py', line 47-54).